-Also as previously noted, WKPIC is dedicated to strict conformance with the American Psychological Association's Ethical Principles of Psychologists.
-The monitoring and assessment of compliance with these standards is the responsibility of the internship director, in consultation with the training director, other members of the training committee, and all staff who provide clinical supervision to interns.
-The internship director and training director also bear responsibility for advising agency and facility directors of these standards, and of the internship's compliance with them.
+Also as previously noted, our internship is dedicated to strict conformance with the American Psychological Association's Ethical Principles of Psychologists.
+The monitoring and assessment of compliance with these standards is the responsibility of the internship director, in consultation with all staff who provide clinical supervision to interns.
+The internship director also bears responsibility for advising agency and facility directors of these standards, and of the internship's compliance with them.